 Features of interest in the surrounding area are the U.S. Naval Aviation Museum, Fort Pickens (1834) at the west end of Santa Rosa Island, and Pensacola Beach with its expanses of sugar-white sand.
 Visitors will find that Pensacola has less of the Floridian resort-town atmosphere and more of the down-home influences of the deep south.

-Accommodation: Where to Stay in Pensacola
+Accommodation: Top-Rated Resorts in Pensacola

-12 West Palm Beach
+11. West Palm Beach

 Sea creatures don't get all the attention, though - the Palm Beach Zoo & Conservation Society is home to 700 animals from habitats around the world, and Lion Country Safari gives visitors an opportunity to ride through the park to see some amazing African animals, as well as interact at the petting zoo and giraffe feeding station, and cool off in the water playground.

-Accommodation: Where to Stay in West Palm Beach
+Accommodation: Top-Rated Resorts in West Palm Beach